Artist-in-Residence Application

 Share your art and culture with the Indianapolis community

-Each year, the Eiteljorg selects several Native American and First Nations artists from across the United States and Canada to share their talents with the local community.
+Each year, the Eiteljorg selects several artists from across the United States and Canada to share their talents with the local community.
 Selected artists receive an honorarium and work closely with staff to plan and carry out demonstrations, workshops, discussions, and community projects.
 Residency lengths vary but range from one and three weeks in duration.

 How it helps you as an artist: The artist-in-residence (AIR) program will give you experience working with a variety of audiences in different settings.
-In addition to these experiences, AIRs have classroom space and time to work on their own projects, receive a behind the scenes tour of the museum’s collections, and are able to sell work through the museum store.
+In addition to these experiences, AIRs have classroom space and time to work on their own projects, receive a behind-the-scenes tour of the museum’s collections, and are sometimes able to sell work through the museum store.

 Residencies are awarded on an ongoing basis as funding becomes available.
 Many factors go into the decision to award a residency, including but not limited to the following: